interstellarfrog/-Hello-World-Rust-OS/README.md

 # Credit

 All credit goes to Philipp Oppermann you can follow his blog/tutorial on creating A Rust Operating System on [his website](https://os.phil-opp.com/)

-# License

-You can do whatever you want with this code